GRIEF & TRAUMA THERAPIST. TEAM LEAD.

 Katherine Hatch, MSW, LCSW, LICSW, LCSW-C

-I am a grief and trauma therapist working with people in Oregon, Washington, D.C., Maryland, and Maine.
+I am a grief and trauma therapist working with people in Oregon, Washington, D.C., and Maryland.
 I started my career in grief and loss as a clinical social worker in palliative care and hospice in 2010.
 I received my Master of Social Work (MSW) from the University of Denver Graduate School of Social Work.
-I also serve as a training consultant for the Wendt Center for Loss and Healing in Washington D.C., facilitating grief and trauma trainings for clinicians.
+I have also served as a training consultant for the Wendt Center for Loss and Healing in Washington D.C., facilitating grief and trauma trainings for clinicians.

 As a therapist, I am a companion and a witness.
 I will never fully understand the grief that any one person experiences because grief is so personal and individual.
 Yet I will be by your side, offering some structure, some guidance, some tools, and some wisdom that I have gathered from the countless stories of those who I have been with on this journey.

-I value time with my five year old, being outside, hearing people’s stories, endorphins, friendship, humor, and being asked “how can you do what you do?” and feeling privileged to do my work.
+I value time with my eight year old, being outside, hearing people’s stories, endorphins, friendship, humor, and being asked “how can you do what you do?” and feeling privileged to do my work.

 Oregon License: #L8227